Cerebral palsy is a group of disorders that can involve brain and nervous system functions, such as movement, learning, hearing, seeing, and thinking.

 Symptoms of cerebral palsy can be very different between people with this group of disorders.
 Symptoms may:

-Symptoms are usually seen before a child is 2 years old, and sometimes begin as early as 3 months.
-Parents may notice that their child is delayed in reaching, and in developmental stages such as sitting, rolling, crawling, or walking.
+Symptoms are usually seen before a child is 2 years old.
+Sometimes symptoms begin as early as 3 months.
+Parents may notice that their child is delayed in reaching developmental stages such as sitting, rolling, crawling, or walking.

 The following symptoms may occur in other types of cerebral palsy: